The Gardens at Great Fosters

 Great Fosters is set amongst 50 acres of formal gardens and parkland.
 Originally designed by W H Romaine Walker and Gilbert Jenkins they are amongst the finest Arts and Crafts gardens in Europe.

 Framed on three sides by a Saxon moat, the formal gardens of Great Fosters are both extensive and exceptional.
-The gardens at Great Fosters were originally designed by W H Romaine Walker and Gilbert Jenkins and are among the finest Arts and Crafts gardens in Europe.
 Designed to reflect the intricate beauty of a Persian rug, the knot garden is embellished with fragrant beds of flowers and herbs bordered by manicured hedges and topiary.
 At the heart of it all is the Drake sundial, which historians suggest may have been donated by Sir Francis Drake and is believed to date back to 1585.

 Under the leadership of Kim Wilkie, the last few years have seen the grounds extended, restored and enhanced, to create the stunning gardens you see today.
-Spectacular topiary and statuary sit within a knot garden, which has been designed to reflect the intricate beauty of a Persian rug and is embellished with beds of flowers and herbs bordered by manicured hedges and topiary.
-This is encompassed within a Saxon moat.
+Spectacular topiary and statuary sit within a knot garden is encompassed within a Saxon moat.
 A fountain plays beside an enchanting wisteria draped wooden Japanese bridge and a beautiful rose garden with arches and pergolas encircle a sunken lily pond.
 A lake, four ‘secret’ gardens and a majestic grassed amphitheatre at the end of the lime avenue complete one of England’s most outstanding Arts and Crafts movement gardens.

 In 2013 an apiary, a large glasshouse and kitchen garden, which supply the hotel with fresh produce were created.